JuanitoDeLaTorre/Introduction/README.md

 **I moved to URI to study Environmental Science, a topic that piqued my interest during my undergraduate degree at Brigham Young University.**

 ![image](https://user-images.githubusercontent.com/70331884/151616774-64e916cd-6123-4246-be74-55bbae21a72e.png)

+## Hobbies

+**Photography**

+Photography has been a love of mine for over a decade.
+I started strong when I was 12 and haven't slowed down since then.
+I primarily do landscape photography, but also enjoy portraits, macro, and long exposure.
+I tried shooting on film once, to pay homage to the great photographers that came before me, but the process was more stressful than I anticipated.

+A collection of my work can be

 ## BINKS THE CAT!